Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 		GET https://myapiserver.com/authorize?response_type=token&client_id=myClientId&state=xyz&scope=MyAppScope&redirect_uri=https://myapiclient.com/clientCallbackPage.html

-When our server recevies the request access token request we first have to ensure the user to be authenticated via an identity provider.
+When our server recevies the access token request we first have to ensure the user to be authenticated via an identity provider.
 Here we start an authentication flow with OpenID Connect which redirects the user agent to the identity provider.
 Eventually the user agent will make a request to our callback URI, https://myapiserver.com/openid, containing a signed JWT with the identity claims for the user.

 		POST https://apiserver.com/openid